In clash of billionaires, Bloomberg calls Trump White House race 'a con'

 But since Trump entered the race for president in June 2015, Bloomberg has taken issue with him, lashing out at his policies and fiery rhetoric, especially his call to ban Muslims from entering the country and his promise to wall off the Mexican border and deport millions of undocumented foreigners.

-On Wednesday, he went a step further and favorably compared his own business record to Trump's.
-"I've built a business, and I didn't start it with a million-dollar check from my father," Bloomberg said.
+On Wednesday, he went a step further and favourably compared his own business record to Trump's.
+"I've built a business, and I didn't start it with a million-dollar cheque from my father," Bloomberg said.

 Forbes lists Bloomberg, 74, as America's sixth wealthiest American, with a fortune amounting to $47.7 billion.